 Cybersecurity · Iceland

-Cybersecurity regulation in Iceland (2026)
+Cybersecurity law & regulation in Iceland (2026)

 Iceland shaded by its cybersecurity status

-Iceland has a comprehensive cybersecurity statute — Act No. 78/2019 — which transposed the original EU NIS Directive into national law via its EEA membership, imposing cross-sector risk-management and incident-reporting duties on operators of essential services and digital service providers.
+Iceland has a comprehensive cybersecurity statute, Act No. 78/2019, which transposed the original EU NIS Directive into national law via its EEA membership, imposing cross-sector risk-management and incident-reporting duties on operators of essential services and digital service providers.
 The Electronic Communications Office (ECOI) and its national CSIRT, CERT-IS, are the competent enforcement bodies.
 As of May 2026, NIS2 transposition is still pending: Iceland plans to amend Act 78/2019 rather than enact entirely new legislation, but remains the only EEA state yet to publish a formal legislative draft.

 Key points